-Table Base Information Population Approach Source Name Reference Item Actual / Estimate Source Methodology Assumptions Total revenue less Total costs Table 2.1 Statement of pipeline revenues and expenses 2.1.c Depreciation, Shared Asset Depreciation Actual SAP - Fixed Asset Movement Report ( FAMR ) and Equipment Register A detailed FAMR was downloaded from SAP.
-Total depreciation was classified to direct depreciation only as VicHub does not have any shared assets.
-Depreciation is based on the mapping of the individual assets in the FAMR applied in Table 3.3 Depreciation.
-VicHub used the FAMR Asset descriptions, category and equipment register descriptions to map individual assets into specific categories.
-All depreciation expenses are recorded directly within the Pipeline and are not transferred from a related party entity and therefore are reported in the 'Amounts excluding related party transactions' column.
-N/A Reconciling difference between Table 2.1 Depreciation with Table 3.3.1 Current year depreciation The AER template file includes a Summary worksheet with a reconciliation between Table 2.1 Depreciation with Table 3.3.1 Current year depreciation.
+Table Base Information Population Approach Courses A Name Reference ltem Actual / Estimate Source Methodology Assumptions All depreciation expenses are recorded directly within the Pipeline and are not transferred from a related party entity and therefore are reported in the 'Amounts excluding related party transactions' column.
+Reconciling difference between Table 2.1 Depreciation with Table 3.3.1 Current year depreciation The AER template file includes a Summary worksheet with a reconciliation between Table 2.1 Depreciation with Table 3.3.1 Current year depreciation.
 Where there is a reconciling difference between the two tables it is attributable to disposals of assets in the current year resulting in a reversal of accumulated depreciation in the SAP ledger (Balance sheet entry only) reported only in Table 3.3.1 Current year depreciation.
 Table 2.1 is the relevant source to refer to for depreciation expense impacting the Profit and loss template in the current year.